Graph product structure for non-minor-closed classes: Introduction

 \subsection{Shortcut Systems}

-Although $k$-planar graphs are the most high-profile target for a generalization of \cref{PlanarProduct}, we actually prove a substantially stronger result than \cref{kPlanarProduct} using the following definition.
-A non-empty set $\mathcal{P}$ of non-trivial paths in a graph $G$ is a \emph{$(k,d)$-shortcut system} (for $G$) if: \begin{compactitem} \item every path in $\mathcal{P}$ has length at most $k$,\footnote{A path of length $k$ consists of $k$ edges and $k+1$ vertices.
-A path is \emph{trivial} if it has length 0 and \emph{non-trivial} otherwise.} and \item for every $v\in V(G)$, the number of paths in $\mathcal{P}$ that use $v$ as an internal vertex is at most $d$. \end{compactitem} Each path $P\in\mathcal{P}$ is called a \emph{shortcut}; if $P$ has endpoints $v$ and $w$ then it is a \emph{$vw$-shortcut}.
-Given a graph $G$ and a $(k,d)$-shortcut system $\mathcal{P}$ for $G$, let $G^{\mathcal{P}}$ denote the supergraph of $G$ obtained by adding the edge $vw$ for each $vw$-shortcut in $\mathcal{P}$.
+The preceding result for $k$-planar graphs (\cref{kPlanarProduct}) is in fact a special case of a more general result that relies on the following definition.
+A non-empty set $\SS$ of non-trivial paths in a graph $G$ is a \defin{$(k,d)$-shortcut system} (for $G$) if:

+\begin{compactitem} \item every path in $\SS$ has length at most $k$,\footnote{A path of length $k$ consists of $k$ edges and $k+1$ vertices.
+A path is \defin{trivial} if it has length 0 and \defin{non-trivial} otherwise.} and \item for every $v\in V(G)$, the number of paths in $\SS$ that include $v$ as an internal vertex is at most $d$. \end{compactitem} Each path $P\in\SS$ is called a \defin{shortcut}; if $P$ has endpoints $v$ and $w$ then it is a \defin{$vw$-shortcut}.
+Given a graph $G$ and a $(k,d)$-shortcut system $\SS$ for $G$, let $G^{\SS}$ denote the supergraph of $G$ obtained by adding the edge $vw$ for each $vw$-shortcut in $\SS$.

-This definition is related to $k$-planarity because of the following observation:
+This definition is related to $k$-planarity by the following observation:

-\begin{obs} Every $k$-planar graph is a subgraph of $G^\PP$ for some planar graph $G$ and some $(k+1,2)$-shortcut system $\PP$ for $G$. \end{obs}
+\begin{obs} Every $k$-planar graph is contained in $G^\SS$ for some planar graph $G$ and some $(k+1,2)$-shortcut system $\SS$ for $G$. \end{obs}

 The proof of \cref{AddDummy} is trivial: Given a $k$-plane embedding of a graph $G'$, create a planar graph $G$ by adding a dummy vertex at each crossing point.
-For each edge $vw\in E(G')$ there is a path $P$ in $G$ between $v$ and $w$ of length at most $k+1$.
-Let $\PP$ be the set of such paths $P$.
-For each vertex $v$ of $G$, at most two paths in $\PP$ use $v$ as an internal vertex (since no original vertex of $G'$ is an internal vertex of a path in $\PP$).
-Thus $\PP$ is a $(k+1,2)$-shortcut system for $G$, such that $G'\subseteq G^\PP$.
+For each edge $vw\in E(G')$ there is a path $P$ in $G$ between $v$ and $w$ of length at most $k+1$ in which every internal vertex is a dummy vertex.
+Let $\SS$ be the set of such paths $P$.
+For each vertex $v$ of $G$, at most two paths in $\SS$ use $v$ as an internal vertex (since no original vertex of $G'$ is an internal vertex of a path in $\SS$).
+Thus $\SS$ is a $(k+1,2)$-shortcut system for $G$, such that $G'\subseteq G^\SS$.
 This idea can be pushed further to obtain a rough characterisation of $k$-planar graphs, which is interesting in its own right, and is useful for showing that various classes of graphs are $k$-planar (see \cref{Characterisation}).

-The following theorem is the main contribution of the paper.
-It says that if a graph class $\mathcal{G}$ has a product structure theorem, then the class of graphs obtained by applying a shortcut system to graphs in $\mathcal{G}$ also has a product structure theorem.
+The following theorem is one of the main contributions of the paper.
+It says that if a graph class $\mathcal{G}$ has a product structure theorem like \cref{PlanarProduct}(b), then so too does the class of graphs obtained by applying shortcut systems to graphs in $\mathcal{G}$.